MediaComem/comem-archioweb/subjects/npm/README.md

 type: "module"
 ```

-This will allow you to use ES modules without having to name your files with the
+This will allow you to use ECMAScript modules without having to name your files
-`.mjs` extension.
+with the `.mjs` extension.
 You can now rename it to `.js`.

 ```bash
 $> mv script.mjs script.js